How important is the Ozone layer? Well, the life on earth depends on it...

 [Ozone hole is big, but smaller than expected: NASA report]

-The good news about Ozone layer which had once began to deplete is this.
+The good news about the Ozone layer which had once begun to deplete is this.
 The latest Scientific Assessment of Ozone Depletion completed in 2018, shows that, as a result, parts of the ozone layer have recovered at a rate of 1-3% per decade since 2000.
 At projected rates, Northern Hemisphere and mid-latitude ozone will heal completely by the 2030s.
 The Southern Hemisphere will follow in the 2050s and Polar Regions by 2060.

 What's harmful for Ozone Layer?

-Certain industrial processes and consumer products result in the emission of ozone depleting substances (ODSs) to the atmosphere.
-The main ODS are chlorofluorocarbons (CFCs), hydrochlorofluorcarbons (HCFCs), carbon tetrachloride, methyl chloroform and halons (brominated fluorocarbons).
-CFCs are the most widely used ODS, accounting for over 80% of total stratospheric ozone depletion, says a report published in www.thesangaiexpress.com.
+Certain industrial processes and consumer products result in the emission of ozone-depleting substances (ODSs) to the atmosphere.
+The main ODS are chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs), carbon tetrachloride, methyl chloroform and halons (brominated fluorocarbons).
+CFCs are the most widely used ODS, accounting for over 80 per cent of total stratospheric ozone depletion, says a report published in www.thesangaiexpress.com.

 What is the Kigali Amendment to the Montreal Protocol?